Business for good

 All our garments are made of organic cotton grown from non-genetically modified plants and without the use of any synthetic agricultural chemicals such as fertilizers or pesticides (aside from the ones allowed by the certified organic labeling).
 Besides that, organic cotton needs less water than standard cotton which encourages the health of soils, ecosystems and people by using natural processes.

-All of our products are produced in Asian factories which are GOTS-certified and audited by the Fair Wear Foundation.
-They are either made of organic cotton, organic cotton with recycled polyester or recycled cotton with recycled polyester.
+All of our garments are produced in Asian factories which are GOTS-certified and audited by the Fair Wear Foundation.
 All garments are also ÖKO-TEX Standard 100 certified.
 We are proud to be able to say that all our products are printed and embroidered in our hometown Hamburg.

-Our vision to be an ecologically sustainable brand starts with our business model of manufacturing on demand.
-Why does this matter?
+Our vision to be an ecologically sustainable brand starts with our business model of on-demand.
+What does this mean for you as a customer?
+Only once you have placed your order, we start the printing and embroidering process.
+As a result, you can be sure that a Youth Lagoon garment is truly unique and made just for you.
+But why does this matter?
 We are preventing overproduction.
 Overproduction does not only lead to goods being stored in warehouses for a prolonged time in the absence of customer demand but it also means we can minimize waste by reducing unnecessary material in general.

 We do plastic-free packaging.
-Therefore, all garments won’t be packaged in plastic bags but will be wrapped in tissue paper for shipping.
+Therefore, all garments won’t be packed in plastic bags, but will be wrapped in tissue paper for shipping.